 Venns grinned.
 "Just guessing."
 He gave him a thorough up and down glance.
 "I like to think I can distinguish a soldier from a civvie.
 Been one long enough, you know.
 And since you're not in a military transport I don't think you're still with CPD."
 He cocked his head again.
 "Flyboy, I'd say."

 Myn felt uncomfortable being this … transparent.
 He wasn't used to having someone read his body language and hit the Death Star exhaust port with the first proton torpedo.
 "True," he admitted quietly.

 The older man laughed again.
 "Don't worry.
 It isn't that obvious.
 Your little secret is safe with me."

 Donos grimaced.
 "Thanks.
 I guess I should hope the Customs Officers don't have your practiced eye, shouldn't I?"

 "Don't worry about it."
 Venns waved his concerns off.
 "Leave them to me.
 I know how to deal with them."

-He regarded Kard Venns for a few seconds, studying the sharp lines of his massive skull, the angular features of his face, the short-cut brown hair streaked with grey strands and the deep blue of his eyes.
-Something about this man - A complete stranger, Myn reminded himself. – seemed to suggest complete trustworthyness.
+He regarded Kard Venns for a few seconds, studying the sharp lines of his massive skull, the angular features of his face, the short-cut brown hair streaked with gray strands and the deep blue of his eyes.
+Something about this man - A complete stranger, Myn reminded himself. – seemed to suggest complete trustworthiness.
 His instincts told him that Kard Venns was an akin soul, a warrior like him.
 But Myn discarded that notion immediately, smashed down walls around his mind to keep these traitorous thoughts at bay.
 He could not rely on his instincts anymore.
 He'd trusted Lara and …